-A \$6.8 million due from primary government amount represents an amount due from a nonmajor governmental fund related to the pledging of monies towards an acquisition for the Virginia Museum of Fine Arts Foundation (nonmajor component unit).
+A \$2.6 million due from primary government amount represents an amount due from a nonmajor governmental fund related to the pledging of monies towards an acquisition for the Virginia Museum of Fine Arts Foundation (nonmajor component unit).
 The entire nonmajor governmental amount is reported in the government-wide financial statements.

 A \$0.3 million due from component unit represents monies owed for administrative expenses from the Science Museum of Virginia Foundation (nonmajor component unit) to a nonmajor governmental fund.
 The entire nonmajor governmental amount is reported in the government-wide financial statements.
-The following due from component unit amounts represent amounts owed back to a nonmajor governmental fund: University of Mary Washington (nonmajor component unit) - \$0.4 million, Norfolk State University (nonmajor component unit) - \$0.2 million.

-The following due from component units amounts represent amounts due from the Virginia College Building Authority (nonmajor component unit) related to the Department of Treasury's reimbursement programs: University of Virginia (major component unit) - \$8.1 million, Virginia Polytechnic Institute and State University (major component unit) - \$5.6 million, Virginia Commonwealth University (major component unit) - \$9.3 million, nonmajor component units - \$19.6 million.
-There is an additional due to/from component units of \$0.2 million between nonmajor component units.
+The following due from component units amounts represent amounts due from the Virginia College Building Authority (nonmajor component unit) related to the Department of Treasury's reimbursement programs: University of Virginia (major component unit) - \$10.6 million, Virginia Polytechnic Institute and State University (major component unit) - \$12.3 million, Virginia Commonwealth University (major component unit) - \$9.9 million, and nonmajor component units -\$55.3 million.
+There is an additional due to component units of \$0.5 million from the University of Virginia (major component unit) to the Virginia College Building Authority (nonmajor component unit) and a \$0.2 million due to component units from the Virginia Economic Development Partnership (nonmajor component unit) to the Virginia National Defense Industrial Authority (nonmajor component unit).